Ray Liotta as Henry Hill, Lucchese family Mafia associate

 Finally, in 1990, a realistic depiction of the American Mafia was released in theaters.
 Made with the help of “advisors” such as mob associates Henry Hill and Jimmy Burke and even starring ex-mob associates such as Tony Sirico (later to become famous as Paulie on The Sopranos), people were seeing the mob for what it was: a business made up of criminally-inclined lowlifes who saw themselves as much more important than they were.

 Many terrific suits (and many awful ones) are worn throughout the film.
-Although it takes place from 1955 to 1980, the classiest attire, as one would expect, is seen during the sequences set in the early ’60s.
+Although it takes place from 1955 to 1980, some of the most stylish attire, as one would expect, is seen during the sequences set in the early ’60s.
 Continue reading